astroDimitrios/git-novice/episodes/09-branches.md

 Branching in other version control systems can be an expensive operation in both time and disk space.
 In git, branches are a part of your everyday development process.

-So far we have been working on the `main` branch.
+So far we have been working on the `main` branch and have made one commit, the **root-commit**.
-From this point on you should **NEVER** commit to `main`.
+Committing the initial **root-commit** is the only time you should commit to `main`.
-When you want to add a new feature or fix a bug—no matter how big or how small — you create a new branch for your changes.
+When you want to add a new change or fix a bug, no matter how big or how small, you create a new branch for your changes.
 This makes it harder for unstable code to get merged into the main code base, and it gives you the chance to clean up your branch history before merging it into the main branch.